The Deele: Reunion

 In March 2016, all members of the classic Deele lineup, including Babyface and L.A.
 Reid, reunited to perform at a BET Honors event where Reid was recognized.
 This performance led to a more permanent reformation in the summer and plans to tour and record.

+In popular culture

+Their hit song "Two Occasions" has been referred to in several other songs, including by Mariah Carey in her 2005 Billboard Hot 100 #1 hit “We Belong Together,” by rapper The Game in the song "One Night" in 2006, and by Plies in his 2009 hit song, "Want It, Need It" featuring Ashanti.
+MF Doom sampled the track "Shoot 'Em Up Movies", off of their 1987 album Eyes of a Stranger, in his 1999 song "Red & Gold", which was featured on his 1999 album Operation: Doomsday.